Citizen-science altered-state survey

 - Viscereality for live study systems and participant-facing XR research flow

 AXP collects subjective reports.
 That makes privacy, anonymity, stable terminology, and export boundaries central design concerns.
-The tooling therefore treats participant-facing experience, researcher-facing data shape, and public documentation as one system instead of separate afterthoughts.
+The tooling therefore treats participant-facing experience, researcher-facing data shape, and collaborator documentation as one system instead of separate afterthoughts.

-Public focus
+System focus

 - Web development as part of research method

-- Open-science data handoff and collaborator documentation
+- Open-science export paths and collaborator documentation

 References